ably/specification/specifications/features.md

   - `(RSC20d)` All personally identifiable information, as much as is practicable, must be redacted or stripped completely before being submitted to Ably.
 Our intent is only to capture necessary information to debug issues in our own code
   - `(RSC20e)` Failures to log exceptions to the `errors.ably.io` endpoint must be handled gracefully.
 This includes for example DNS failures, TCP/HTTP requests rejected, slow requests and internal failure errors.
 Additionally, as specified in `RSC20b2`, a failure to log an exception is logged with log level `info` i.e. an exception reporting failure is not consider a client library `error` or `warning`
   - `(RSC20f)` Any errors emitted by the library as a result of an internal failure must contain a status code `500`, an error code in the range `51000` to `51999` and a suitable error message.
 The error code must match one of [our common error codes](https://github.com/ably/ably-common/blob/main/protocol/errors.json)
+- `(RSC22)` `RestClient#batchPublish` function:
+  - `(RSC22a)` Takes a `BatchPublishSpec` or an array of `BatchPublishSpec`s and sends then in a POST request to `/messages` with the `newBatchResponse` query param set to "true".
+  - `(RSC22b)` Returns an array of `BatchResult<BatchPublishSuccessResult | BatchPublishFailureResult>`s.
+Optionally, in languages where this is idiomatic, an overload may be implemented whereby the method can be called with a single `BatchPublishSpec` and return a single `BatchResult<BatchPublishSuccessResult | BatchPublishFailureResult>`.
+This is not a feature of the REST API, whose response will still be an array, so if implementing this overload, the SDK will have to extract the element from the array.

 ### Auth {#rest-auth}